Q6188/hello-world/README.md

 Hi Humans!

-Hubot here, I like Node.js and coffeescript (that’s what I’m made of!).
-I’ve had tacos on the moon and find them far sjperior to Earth tacos.
+Q6188 is here, and this is my first test, opening the way to infinite learning records.